2022 German presidential election

 An indirect presidential election (officially the 17th Federal Convention) was held in Germany on 13 February 2022 to elect the next president of Germany.

 Because of the COVID-19 pandemic and the high number of delegates, the meeting took place in the Paul Löbe House, spread over several floors, unlike its usual location in the plenary hall of the Bundestag.

 Frank-Walter Steinmeier became the first Social Democrat to be re-elected as president.

 Background

 The German Basic Law, the Grundgesetz, mandates that presidential elections must be held no later than thirty days before the sitting President's term ends, unless the presidency falls vacant prematurely.

 On 19 March 2017 Frank-Walter Steinmeier of the Social Democratic Party, who was elected by the 16th Federal Convention on 12 February 2017, entered office and started his first five-year term as president.
 Therefore, the next Federal Convention could not convene later than 16 February 2022.
 The Bundestag's Council of Elders scheduled the 17th Federal Convention for 13 February 2022.
-If Steinmeier's term had ended prematurely, the Federal Convention would have met no later than thirty days after the start of the vacancy and the President of the Bundesrat would have become acting president in the interim.